ariane5/introsde-2017-assignment-2-client/README.md

 # Execution

      This project contains a build.xml file which can be run by Apache Ant.
      It will download Apache Ivy, this latter component will download all required dependencies from the Maven repository.

-To compile execute
+To execute I call :

        ant execute.client

-To execute the server I call :

-       ant start

 On heroku I first call :